Black Friday ads and puzzle book inside Wednesday's special Holiday Edition

 "This year’s edition is expected to be even larger than previous editions as shoppers prepare for a truly exciting holiday season.
 The savings and discounts offered by advertisers in this year's issue will no doubt make our Holiday Edition the best investment a savvy shopper can make."

-From noon Wednesday until 4 p.m., the Holiday Edition also will be on sale at the Tulsa World’s downtown office.
+Starting at noon Wednesday until 4 p.m., the Holiday Edition will go on sale at the Tulsa World's downtown office.

+This year’s Holiday Edition also includes a 48-page puzzle book that includes Jumble, Sudoku, Scrabblegrams, coloring pages, crossword puzzles and more.

+The Holiday Edition will go on sale by early morning Wednesday at most retail outlets.

 The Tulsa World will not print a newspaper on Thursday this week with the combined Holiday Edition on Wednesday.
-An e-edition will be available on Thursday at tulsaworld.com.
+Only an e-edition will be available on Thursday at tulsaworld.com.